 NNJR instructors have learned that new drivers are easily overwhelmed by the on-track driving experience.
 After all, the adrenaline associated with driving at speed on a famous track is not to be underestimated!
 Couple this with the new/strange aspects, such as wearing a helmet (and dealing with the restricted view that it seems to offer, at first), relying on flaggers for communication, and driving corners in a manner that is totally inconsistent with street driving.
 It is easy to see why most new drivers can only absorb a selected amount of information.

 Another important aspect of the NNJR teaching method is that each new driver learns differently.
-Therefore, we do not stress classroom or other general approaches (though most events do have a classroom session run by one or more Chief Instructors).
-Rather, each instructor determines when to introduce a particular topic.
+While most events have one or more classroom sessions run by the Chief Instructors, each instructor determines when to introduce or emphasize a particular topic.
 For example, one driver may be receptive to a discussion of “ocular driving” during their first or second event.
 Another driver may not be ready, or other topics may be more important.